Divorce Lawyers London

 Many people choose legal separation as an alternative to divorce.
 The main difference is that with a separation, you remain legally married.
 This means that you cannot remarry if you are separated.
 Other differences include:

 • In England and Wales, you are required to wait a year before you can divorce.
-That rule doesn’t apply to a judicial separation
+That rule doesn’t apply to a separation agreement

 • The Court doesn’t have the power to split your pension under a separation.